CKayWangjam/CKayWangjam/README.md

-Previously a **Policy Fellow at India's Ministry of Skill Development and Entrepreneurship** and **Programme Coordinator at the Capacity Building Commission, Government of India**, where I led programmes and operations across federal minitries, state governments and districts, trained 5,000 civil servants,  authored policy memos, and built monitoring dashboards that improved data quality for field teams.
+Previously a **Policy Fellow at India's Ministry of Skill Development and Entrepreneurship** and **Programme Coordinator at the Capacity Building Commission, Government of India**, where I led programmes and operations across federal ministries, state governments and districts, trained 5,000 civil servants,  authored policy memos, and built monitoring dashboards that improved data quality for field teams.

 I co-founded **MitSna Foundation**, a community learning organisation that has